alphagov/govuk-entity-personalisation/docs/next_link_analysis.md

 ## Data used

 The data used in the analysis is pulled from a single hour of usage (midday) of the GovUK website on 2020-11-13.
 This contains 844k unique records.
 As can be seen beneath, for a single `fullVisitorId`, there can be multiple values for `visitId`.
-It relates to hits which are classified as `PAGE`.
+This data is filtered so that we are looking at `hits.type = "PAGE"`.

 ## Illustration of data